-The notion that cybersecurity should concern all Oregon residents has come into full view of late with news of significant flaws and breaches impacting popular consumer services.
+The notion that cybersecurity should concern all Oregon residents has come into full view of late with news of significant flaws and data breaches impacting popular consumer services.

 Most recently, athletic wear company Under Armor disclosed that data tied to the popular MyFitnessPal app has been breached, affecting 150 million user accounts (including this editor).
 Meanwhile, it turns that Apple’s Siri may be talked into giving out more personal information than you might want – like personal messages and emails.